djgould/nextjs-fastapi-starter/README.md

 The Python/FastAPI server is mapped into to Next.js app under `/api/`.

-This is implemented using [`next.config.js` rewrites](https://github.com/digitros/nextjs-fastapi/blob/main/next.config.js) to map any request to `/api/py/:path*` to the FastAPI API, which is hosted in the `/api` folder.
+This is implemented using [`next.config.js` rewrites](https://github.com/digitros/nextjs-fastapi/blob/main/next.config.js) to map any request to `/api/py/:path*` to the FastAPI API, which is hosted in the [`/api`](./api) folder.

-Also, the app/api routes are available on the same domain, so you can use NextJs Route Handlers and make requests to `/api/...`.
+Also, the app/api routes are available on the same domain, so you can use Next.js Route Handlers and make requests to `/api/...`.

 On localhost, the rewrite will be made to the `127.0.0.1:8000` port, which is where the FastAPI server is running.